On dual groups of symmetric varieties and distinguished representations of $p$-adic groups: Examples

 \subsection{Orthogonal period of $\GL_n$}

 Consider the case $X=\OO_n\backslash\GL_n$, where $\OO_n$ is the split orthogonal group.
 This is a symmetric variety with the involution $\theta$ given by $\theta(g)={^tg^{-1}}$.
 The dual of $\theta$ acts on the dual group $\GL_n(\C)$ in the same way, and the maximal torus of $\GL_n(\C)$ is $\theta$-split.
 Further, for each root $\alpha$, we have $\theta\alpha=-\alpha$.
-From these, one can readily see that $G^{\vee+}=1$ and $G_X^\vee=G^{\vee-}=\GL_n(\C)$.
-Hence $\varphi_X^\vee:G_X^\vee\times\SL_2(\C)\to\GL_n(\C)$ is the same as the identity map $\GL_n(\C)\to\GL_n(\C)$, so Conjecture (I) trivially holds.
+From these, one can readily see that $\widehat{G}^+=1$ and $\widehat{G}_X=\widehat{G}^-=\GL_n(\C)$.
+Hence $\widehat{\varphi}_X:\widehat{G}_X\times\SL_2(\C)\to\GL_n(\C)$ is the same as the identity map $\GL_n(\C)\to\GL_n(\C)$, so Conjecture (I) trivially holds.

 An interesting question, however, is the converse of Conjecture (I).
 The converse certainly fails for the simple reason that if the central character $\omega_{\pi}$ of $\pi\in\Irr(\GL_n)$ is not trivial upon restriction to $\OO_{n}$ (namely if $\omega_{\pi}(-1)=-1$), then $\pi$ cannot be $\OO_n$-distinguished.
-Yet, it seems this is the only obstruction for $\pi$ to be $\OO_n$-distinguished.
-Indeed, very recently, Zou \cite{Zou} has shown that, assuming the residue characteristic of $F$ is odd, a supercuspidal $\pi$ is $\OO_n$-distinguished if and only if $\omega_{\pi}(-1)=1$.
-Considering $\varphi_X^\vee$ is merely the identity, it is probably safe to conjecture that $\pi\in\Irr(\GL_n)$ is $\OO_n$-distinguished if and only if $\omega_{\pi}(-1)=1$.
+Yet, very recently, Zou \cite{Zou} has shown that, assuming the residue characteristic of $F$ is odd, a supercuspidal $\pi$ is $\OO_n$-distinguished if and only if $\omega_{\pi}(-1)=1$.
+Also the author has been communicated by Zou that it has been conjectured that $\pi\in\Irr(\GL_n)$ is $\OO_n$-distinguished if and only if $\pi$ is lifted from the Kazhdan-Patterson cover (\cite{KP}) of $\GL_n$.
+Presumably, one way to modify our Conjectures is to incorporate the theory of $L$-groups for covering groups.